-Bill Matthews – Lay member of the Regulatory Board (Appointed 1 December 2019)
+Bill Matthews (Lay member of Regulatory Board, appointment 1 December 2019)

 Bill is a Chartered Engineer who began his career as a Test Engineer with Motorola in Scotland, before a number of years running technology businesses.
 He subsequently developed a portfolio of non-executive interests in a variety of areas, including seven years as Chair of the BBC Pension Fund.